sedelmeyer/cs109b_groupproject/docs/analysis/07-linear.rst

-7. Generate a baseline linear model
+7. Baseline linear regression model
 ===================================

 .. contents:: In this section
   :local:
-  :depth: 1
+  :depth: 2
   :backlinks: top

 In this section, prior to attempting to fit any complex models utilizing our newly engineered features, we first set a simple baseline against which we can compare all subsequent models.
 This will allow us to intelligently build complexity into our models, and it will allow us to hopefully develop a deeper sense of the predictive modelling problem we are trying to solve.